Is WP Super Cache not sending email from your website?

-For the final step, you’ll see two options enabled by default:
+For the final step, you’ll see 2 options enabled by default:

-Both options are recommended to fix the WP Super Cache not sending email issue.
+Both options are needed to fix the WP Super Cache not sending email issue.

 To end the wizard, grab the license key from your WP Mail SMTP account and paste it here to enable extra features and automatic updates.

 That’s it!
 You can send a test email from the WP Mail SMTP to confirm everything’s working.

 If your DNS settings are not properly set up, you might still face issues with email deliverability. you might also see ‘be careful with this message’ warnings if you’re using Gmail.

 You can remove such warnings by updating your DNS settings.
 The DNS settings are usually held by your hosting company or domain registrar.
 Start by creating a DMARC record for your domain.